meyoomhuynh/Customer-Personality-Analysis/README.md

 * Income correlates positively with store purchases and negatively with web purchases.
 * Customers’ age doesn’t show any strong correlation with either products or channels.

+## Data Analysis & Findings

+1. How does education impact products bought?